A determination of the cosmic microwave background temperature using Galactic molecules: Discussion

 For this comparison, we consider the most recent CN sample reported by \citep{Ritchey2011}, who report a weighted mean value $\langle T_{01}\rangle = 2.754\pm0.002$.
 We note that a significant fraction ($\sim62$ percent) of their sample has an $R(0)$ column density that is $\lesssim10^{12.5}~{\rm cm}^{-2}$, which is the regime we find very little change to the values between the \lsfg\ and \lsfv\ analyses.
 Furthermore, their data are of generally higher S/N ratio, albeit at somewhat lower spectral resolution.
 If we apply our likelihood model (Equation~\ref{eqn:likelihood}) to their data, we find values:

 By simultaneously modelling the intrinsic scatter, we find a typical excitation temperature that is more consistent with the CMB value (compared to the weighted mean).
 Furthermore, the intrinsic dispersion is significantly non-zero, and is somewhat lower than the value that we derive for our sample.
-Both of these measures favour a scenario whereby local sources of excitation are minimal.
 We also note that both studies are consistent within $1\sigma$.
-We therefore conclude that both our study and \citet{Ritchey2011} appear to suffer from a systematic effect, despite the care that has been taken in both analyses.
+We therefore conclude that both our study and \citet{Ritchey2011} appear to suffer from an unknown systematic effect, despite the care that has been taken in both analyses.
+If this systematic uncertainty is due entirely to local sources of excitation, then we conclude $\Delta T_{\rm loc}\leq0.054\,{\rm K}~(2\sigma)$.

 Repeating our likelihood calculation with the results of the \lsfv\ analysis, we find

 which is significantly ($\sim10$ percent) elevated relative to the \lsfg\ analysis.
 Given the agreement between our \lsfg\ analysis and the independent work by \citet{Ritchey2011}, we propose that our \lsfg\ analysis is more reliable than our \lsfv\ analysis.
 We also note that the \lsfg\ analysis is the `standard' approach; the instrument resolution is usually assumed to be accurately reflected by the widths of unresolved ThAr lines.
 The \lsfv\ analysis nevertheless illustrates the sensitivity of this measurement to small changes in the LSF.
 Finally, given that the \lsfg\ and \lsfv\ analyses represent the `extremes' of the LSF, we can place a confident ($2\sigma$) limit on the typical excitation temperature of Milky Way sightlines, $2.62 \leq T_{01}/{\rm K} \leq 3.32$.